 Ingredients include meat or shellfish, the Holy Trinity (celery, bell peppers, and onions), a thickener, and flavored stock.

-Gumbo is so beloved, it's the state cuisine of Louisiana.
-You absolutely must try it when visiting the Big Easy.
+Gumbo is beloved; it's the state cuisine of Louisiana, and you absolutely must try it when visiting the Big Easy.

 Once again, this tour by Doctor Gumbo was made remarkable by our guide Ben.
 It was a quick and easy way to get to know some of New Orleans' most famous foods.